Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

 3. Season the wok (an important step)

 A well season wok is indispensable to produce the best quality fried rice.
-The rice will still stick to the wok while frying with high heat if it is not well seasoned and fail to generate wok-hei.
+The rice will still stick to the wok while frying with high heat if it is not well seasoned and fails to generate wok-hei.

 4. Never add water to the fried rice